andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 So Monica Bill Barnes is a choreographer in New York.
 But I still have no idea what Mark meant.
 I hope my MBB energy came through my performance nonetheless.

+*We need less Lim&oacute;n overcurve*

+*Really emphasize the contrapposto*

+I'm listening but nothing is

 "Who is the first one to come out with the straw cup?"

 "Right here!
 Uncle Andy!"